maurerle/electricity-market-maximizer/README.md

 $ sudo docker system prune
 ```
 but pay attention.
 This instruction will remove all the previously built docker images.

+**NOTE:** To save space, the local database natively stores data from the 01/03/2020.
+To add all the available data from the 01/02/2017 see the second paragraph of Web Crawlers in the Examples sections.
+Since the Italian regulation publish GME data up to one week before the current days, the platform current day is the one of a month before the current one for dimostrative purpose.

 ## Examples
 The web crawlers and the prediction module are scheduled to run at 00:30 of each day.
 If you want to check their stand-alone functioning open a terminal in the project root folder and run
 ```